paymill/paymill-unite-example/README.md

 ### Do transactions with the granted permissions and raise fees

-Since the authorization was done, you have your access key for the connected merchant in the CSV file (paymill-unite-example/system/merchant.csv).
+Since the authorization was done, you have your access key for the connected merchant in the session.
 Feel free to store your access key for your usage in a database or where ever you want as long it is save.

 To test the transaction example go to: